+We’ve rounded up the best insurance policies to consider in 2022.
 Note that I am not advising you to invest in ALL of them – far from it.
-I am merely suggesting that you take the time and review your individual situation, and then make an informed decision about what types of insurance would be best for you and your family.
+I am merely suggesting that you take the time and review your individual situation, and then make an informed decision about what types of insurance to buy for you and your family.

 So, without further ado, let’s jump right to it.